Last Updated on June 28, 2022

 I went on a mission to find the best zero waste bathroom and shower essentials and now I am sharing my discoveries with you!

 The body keeps itself moisturized with a layer of dead skin held together by lipids (fatty compounds).
 It protects the healthy layers underneath, and the more you shower the more you scrub that layer away.

-Many commercial shampoos and soaps work similarly.
+Many commercial shampoos, soaps, and shower items work similarly.
 They make you dependent on their products because they strip all of your natural oils away.
-This causes your body to overproduce, requiring you to buy more and more of their products.
+This causes your body to overproduce, requiring you to buy more and more of their non eco friendly bathroom products.

-I stopped using conventional shampoos when I started going zero waste two years ago.
-I have tried many different hair care methods.
+I stopped using conventional shampoos when I started using zero waste shower essentials two years ago.
+Over the years I have tried many different hair care methods.
 I think hair is one of the most challenging aspects of zero waste living since everyone’s body chemistry is so different.

 Hair care is one of the biggest laments I hear from readers, and it has inspired me to try and find the best zero waste hair solutions for everyone.
 Plaine Products has been kind enough to send me liquid shampoo, conditioner, and body wash to review.